‘The Young And The Restless’ Mishael Morgan On Hilary, Devon and GC Buzz

 — Young & The Restless (@YRInsider) April 13, 2017

-Mishael Morgan says that she is excited that Hilary finally got what she wanted and is able to call the shots as far as GC Buzz is concerned.
+Mishael Morgan says that she is excited that Hilary finally got what she wanted and can call the shots as far as GC Buzz is concerned.
 Mishael says that she is glad that she now has the opportunity to portray an empowered woman.

 Y&R’s Mishael Morgan on The Hevon Split: Hilary and Devon’s Divorce

-Mishael has another take on what her character Mishael will do to get over Devon, and even says that Hilary will “100 percent” jump into another relationship to get over the loss of her ex.
+Mishael has another take on what her character Mishael will do to get over Devon and even says that Hilary will “100 percent” jump into another relationship to get over the loss of her ex.

 “Yes, 100 percent!
 I would say the words Hilary lives by are, ‘The quickest way to get over someone is to get under someone else [laughs].’
 Her relationship with Devon was such a big part of her identity, so I think she needs a distraction from that.”